AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 ## Sampler Parameters

 * The sampler is static and weighted quant-agnostic.
-Feel free to change it as you wish.

 ### General UCC Sampler Configuration